The Macheesmo Taco Seasoning

 A Taco Shell Dilemma

-Of course, I wanted to make some actual tacos after I mixed up a batch of seasoning, but I completely spaced getting taco shells at the store, so I just tried to make some.
+Of course, I wanted to make some actual tacos after I mixed up a batch of Homemade Taco Seasoning, but I completely spaced getting taco shells at the store, so I just tried to make some.

 I tried a few different methods, none of which worked.